Skip to main content

 }

 Number — DivisibilityThe modulo operator checks divisibility — a key number theory concept.
-Multiples of 3 and multiples of 2 create overlapping sets; the union and intersection can be described using Boolean logic.
+Multiples of 3 and multiples of 2 create overlapping sets (their intersection is multiples of 6).
+The union and intersection of these sets can be described using Boolean logic, and the order of else if checks determines which label overlapping elements receive.

 Polygon Properties

-Write a program that, given the number of sides and side length of a regular polygon, calculates and prints key properties, then draws the polygon.
+Write a program that, given Inputs for the number of sides and the side length of a regular polygon, calculates and prints key properties, then draws the polygon.
+Drag the sliders to explore any regular polygon from a triangle to a hexagon to a decagon.

 1. The exterior angle (360° ÷ n)